The popularity of programmes showing the daily workings of high court enforcement officers

 What can you do?

 If you are being harassed by a creditor, the first thing you can do is to ask an intermediary to step in and talk to them on your behalf.
 A solicitor will be able to represent you.
-They will also be able to tell you if the creditor’s behaviour constitutes harassment, such as:
+They will also be able to tell you if the creditor’s

 • Repeated contact several times a day or at times that wouldn’t normally be deemed as acceptable contact times such as very late at night or early in the morning